-Liabilities for wages and salaries, including non-monetary benefits, annual leave, long service leave and accumulating sick leave expected to be settled wholly within the 12 months of the reporting date are measured at the amounts expected to be paid when the liabilities are settled.
+Liabilities for wages and salaries, including non-monetary benefits, annual leave and long service leave expected to be settled wholly within the 12 months of the reporting date are measured at the amounts expected to be paid when the liabilities are settled.
 Non-accumulating sick leave is expensed to profit or loss when incurred.